The Burning Beekeeper: Critical response

 The A.V.
 Club graded the episode a C+ and called it a "misfire".

 TV Fanatic gave the episode 5 out of 5 stars.

 Ethan Alter from Television Without Pity gave the episode a C and said that "for all the energy on display there weren't a lot of laughs".

 Paste Magazine's Adam Vitcavage also criticized the episode for being "complicated and mushy".
-It had 9.98 million viewers and was second in its timeslot behind The Voice on NBC.
+It had 9.98 million viewers and was second in its time slot behind The Voice on NBC.